These FAQs help to answer some questions you may have about our Graduate Program.

 You can also apply if you have a working visa that entitles you to work full time, for the full period of the graduate program.

-Applications for our Graduate Development Program are now open for a February start.
-The closing date for applications is 20 July 2018.
+Applications for our Graduate Development Program generally open in July or August for a February start.

 If you completed your degree overseas, you will need to have it assessed by the Overseas Qualifications Unit at the Department of Training and Workforce Development for equivalency with Australian qualifications.
 Degrees must be assessed as being equivalent to at least a 3 year bachelor degree to make you eligible for the graduate program.